Moses-de/-mosesmulwa.github.io/README.md

 # -mosesmulwa.github.io
-This is a short portfolio i created as part of my class project
+This is a short portfolio I created as part of my class project